 It turned out that Frank was coached for voice work by the great voice actor Paul Frees.
-Frank also collected recordings of some of the great actors reading books, such as James Mason and Charles Laughton.
-Listening carefully to them so as to perfect his narrating technique.
-Thusly Frank was very much interested in doing his first audio-book.
+Frank also collected recordings of some of the great actors reading books, such as James Mason and Charles Laughton, listening carefully to them, so as to perfect his narrating technique.
+Thusly Frank told Larry that he was very much interested in doing his first audio-book with us.

 In his live concerts, Frank Sinatra Jr is known for his great story telling on stage, so it was an easy jump for him to do the narration for a story.
-I asked him why he waited so long to do an audio-book.
-He said, "This project is a 'story well told', so I decided to do it."
+Larry asked him why he waited so long to do an audio-book.
+Frank said, "This project is a 'story well told', so I decided to do it."

 Frank however, wanted to read a one minute section of the text and then do two more takes of that same section, so I'd have a choice when it came to editing.
 After we finished he said, "Most of the best takes will be the third take."
 And with a couple of exceptions that turned out to be true when I got to the editing the next day.